anthonyanso/RobertsonEduPortal/replit.md

   - Optimized school seal positioning and sizing for better print quality
   - All admin routes now properly protected with JWT authentication middleware
   - System provides 7-day JWT token expiration with secure session management
+  - Completely rebuilt Settings page with simplified form handling to eliminate form reset loops
+  - Fixed AdmissionManagement authentication by updating from plain fetch to authenticated apiRequest
+  - Resolved TypeScript typing issues in AdmissionManagement by properly typing useQuery with AdmissionSettings
+  - Both Settings and AdmissionManagement now work seamlessly with JWT authentication system
+  - All admin functionality restored with proper error handling and user feedback